 What’s a LinkedIn Account Good for?

-You know the history and hopefully by now you at least saw the site itself.
-We could go into detail as to what the interface generally entails but we’d like to think our average reader doesn’t like everything spoon-fed to them (although there’s nothing wrong with that).
-So let’s assume you made your very own LinkedIn account and want to start getting to make use of this thing, we admit it can get a bit overwhelming at first but try to take a deep breath and go over the things you can use it for with us, yeah?
+You know the history; hopefully, you at least saw the site by now.
+We could go into detail about what the interface generally entails, but we’d like to think our average reader doesn’t like everything spoon-fed to them (although there’s nothing wrong with that).
+So let’s assume you made your very own LinkedIn account and want to start using this thing; we admit it can get a bit overwhelming at first, but try to take a deep breath and go over the things you can use it for with us, yeah?

 Reconnect with the Past